 If you want to camp in comfort at a Central Coast beach, but you don't have an RV, try Luv2Camp.
 They will deliver and set up something for you at Morro Strand or Port San Luis.

 Places for Beach Camping

-- Morro Strand State Beach: Morro Strand is on CA Hwy 1 near Hearst Castle.
+Morro Strand State Beach: Morro Strand is on CA Highway 1 near Hearst Castle.
 Small sand dunes separate their oceanside campgrounds from the beach.
 This state beach campground can accommodate camper vehicles up to 24 feet long.
 At hookup sites, they can go up to 40 feet.
 The hookup sites have full hookups (50 and 30 amps).
 Sites 41, 43 and 45 have views of Morro Rock but not the beach.
 You can have up to 3 licensed vehicles at your site.
-A trailer counts a vehicle, but you can have one motorcycle in addition to the others.
+A trailer counts as a vehicle, but you can have one motorcycle in addition to the others.

 Morro Strand is a lovely place to camp, close to a three-mile stretch of beach with entrances at the north and south ends.
 Fishing, surfing, jogging, birding, and sunbathing are popular.

-- Oceano Dunes, Pismo Beach: Oceano Dunes is the place in California that has beach camping like you might have imagined it.
+Oceano Dunes, Pismo Beach: Oceano Dunes is the place in California that has beach camping like you might have imagined it.
 Vehicles are allowed to drive onto the sand along a 5-mile stretch of oceanfront, and you can set up to camp on the beach.
 The experience may be different than what you expect, though.
 It's often windy, and it's hard to keep the sand from getting into everything.
 Vehicles coming and going can be noisy.
 In spite of that, lots of people love to camp at Oceano, and many of them bring their families every year.

 Passenger cars can drive on the northern portion of the beach, but you really need a four-wheel-drive vehicle to get to the camping area.